jason17h/stem-search/README.md

 Next, find the COVID-19 Open Research Dataset (CORD-19) on Kaggle and download the metadata file: https://www.kaggle.com/allen-institute-for-ai/CORD-19-research-challenge#metadata.csv.
-Rename this file as `cord_metadata.csv` to distinguish between our arXiv and CORD-19 metadata sets, and place it in `stem-search/data`.
+Rename this file as `cord_metadata_raw.csv` to distinguish between our arXiv and CORD-19 metadata sets, and place it in `stem-search/data`.

 ### Processing data
 The script to process the data can be found in `scripts/process_data.py`.
 Run this via `python scripts/process_data.py`.